Non-negative Contrastive Learning: Extension to Broader Scenarios

 \textbf{Setup.} As a preliminary study, we compare CE and NCE on ImageNet-100 for 1) finetuning a standard SimCLR-pretrained encoder and 2) training from scratch, with a ResNet-18 backbone (w/o projector).
 We also study adding an MLP projector (as in SimCLR) before the last linear layer, allowing more flexible feature transformations before linear classification (details in Appendix \ref{app:supervised}).

 \textbf{Results.} Figure \ref{fig:sup-training} shows that non-negative training with NCE is much faster than conventional CE loss at the early stage (around 2x before the 40th epoch).
 After training converges, NCL also enjoys slightly better performance.
-As shown in Table \ref{tab:supervised}, in terms of the final performance, NCE is helpful for training from scratch (0.5\%).
-With the help of the MLP projector network, NCL attains even more significant gains by outperforming original CE by 3.0\% and CE-with-projector by 1.0\%.
-For finetuning, NCE alone is not helpful, but with MLP projector, NCE can attain a significant gain by improving 2.4\% over CE, while the projector does not benefit the CE loss.
+As shown in Table \ref{tab:supervised}, in terms of the final performance, NCE is helpful for training from scratch (2.5\%).
+With the help of the MLP projector network, NCL also attains significant gains by outperforming original CE by 3.1\% and CE-with-projector by 0.8\%.
+For finetuning, with MLP projector, NCE can attain a significant gain by improving 3.4\% over CE and 0.9 over CE-with projector.
 These results show that although simple, non-negative training can be quite helpful for supervised tasks as well.